Romeo and Juliet. Tristan and Iseult. Antony and Cleopatra. Bonnie and Clyde.

 Dolores Hydock, in the voice, spirit, and costume of a cranky crone, brings to life this original adaptation of a passionate 14th-century tale of desire, heartache, treachery, and the triumph of true love.
 The storytelling crone, as always, adds editorial commentary as she tells the tale; medieval music trio PanHarmonium lends musical punctuation on harp, hurdy-gurdy, lute, viol, recorder, and other instruments of old.

-audience member at the International Storytelling Center, Jonesborough, TN
+--Adam B., audience member at the Timpanogos Storytelling Festival

 The Making of Eglamore and Cristobel

-Click here for an article about the development of Eglamore and Cristobel: A Love Story.
+Click here for an article about the development of Eglamore and Cristobel: A Medieval Love Story.

 This story can be told with or without the period music of PanHarmonium.
 It requires minimal stage set-up.

 The CD of Eglamore & Cristobel received a Resource Award for Story Recordings from Storytelling World Magazine.
 Click here for information about this CD and Dolores' other award-winning CDs.